tjgran01/cfilemanual/cfilemanual/scripts/python/README.md

 > (Congrats, Fictitious Jim!), leaves his previous team with a bunch of useful scripts,
 > but without the knowledge of how to properly utilize them.
 Fictitious Jim will not
 > have the time at his new position to constantly train, or explain to new team members,
 > how to use these scripts.
-Fictitious Jim essentially wasted his time writing good,
+Fictitious Jim kind of just wasted his time writing good,
 > generic code that could have saved future teams hours of work.
 Why?
 Because although
 > Fictitious Jim is a computer wizard, he flat out stinks at commenting and documenting his code.
 >